ashiksanyo10/EMPX/README.md

 # EMPX

-This is an employee monitoring  system built using image processing and ML.
+This is an employee monitoring using openCV and WMI domains image processing and ML.

 This project contains following functionalities :